dioscuri-tda/pyEulerCurves/README.md

 ## 📘 Documentation

-Full documentation is available on [ReadTheDocs](https://pyeulercurves.readthedocs.io).
+Full documentation is available on [Read the Docs](https://pyeulercurves.readthedocs.io).

 ## 🧪 Examples